Some people are born without a spleen or need to have it removed because of disease or injury.

 The spleen has a few important functions:

-- it controls the level of white blood cells, red blood cells and platelets (platelets are small cells that form blood clots)
+- It controls the level of blood cells.
+The spleen controls the level of white blood cells, red blood cells and platelets (small cells that form blood clots)

-The spleen can become damaged or may rupture (burst) after a forceful blow to the abdomen.
+The spleen can become damaged or may rupture (burst) after a forceful blow to the abdomen, car accident, sporting accident or fracture to the ribs.

 Rupture can happen straight away or it may happen weeks after the injury.